porganczkit/air-race-challenge/architecture.md

 3. **Progressive Enhancement**:
    - Start with basic functionality and add features incrementally
    - Test each component before integration

+## Current Implementation

+Currently, the basic Three.js scene is implemented directly in `main.js` for simplicity:
+- Scene with sky-blue background
+- Perspective camera at position (0, 0, 5)
+- WebGL renderer with antialiasing
+- Basic lighting setup (ambient + directional)
+- A rotating green cube for testing
+- Animation loop and resize handling

+In future steps, this functionality will be moved to appropriate modules, particularly to `/core/engine.js` for better code organization.

 ## Planned Architecture Flow